erzya/frontendPart/README.md

 The instructions below describes how run project.

 ### Installation
-1.First at all, check yor version npm
+1.First at all, check your version npm
 ```sh
 npm -v
 ```